tsandmann/arduino-lua/README.md

 Download the content of this Github repository as a ZIP archive by clicking on *Clone or download* then *Download ZIP*.
 Follow the instructions on [installing additional Arduino libraries](https://www.arduino.cc/en/Guide/Libraries#toc4) and navigate to the file downloaded previously.

+## Resources used (minimal sketch, 4MB (no spiffs)

+Sketch uses 327776 bytes (31%) of program storage space.
+Maximum is 1044464 bytes.
+Global variables use 31276 bytes (38%) of dynamic memory, leaving 50644 bytes for local variables.
+Maximum is 81920 bytes.

 ## Arduino sketch examples

 After installing the library, some sketch examples are available from the *File* menu, then *Examples* and finally under *ESP8266-Arduino-Lua*.
 The examples include **ExecuteScriptFromSerial** which takes a lua script from the serial line and executes it: